Diver below (when stationary)

-Abaft, Abeam, Aboard, About, Above board, Absolute bearing, Accommodation ladder, Admiral, Admiralty, Adrift, Advection fog, Aerial, Afloat, Aft, Afternoon, Age of sail, Aground, Ahead, Ahoy, A'hull, Air cushion vessel, Air mass, AIS, A'lee, All round light, All standing, Almanac, Aloft, Alongside, Altitude, Amidships, Ammunition, Amphidromic point, Anchor, Anchorage, Anchor ball, Anchor buoy, Anchor lights, Anchor rode, Anchor sentinel, Anchor watch, Anderson turn, Anemometer, Aneroid barometer, Angel, Angle, Angle of attack, Angle of vanishing stability, Anode, Answer, Antenna, Anti-cyclone, Antifouling, Apparent wind, Apron, Aqueduct, Arc, Architect, Arsenal, Artemon, Ashore, Aspect ratio, Astern, Astronomy, Athwartships, Atlas, Atmosphere, Atrip, Aurora, Auxiliary, Avast, AVS, Awash, Aweigh, Aye aye
+Abaft, Abeam, Aboard, About, Above board, Absolute bearing, Accommodation ladder, Admiral, Admiralty, Adrift, Advection fog, Aerial, Afloat, Aft, Afternoon, Age of sail, Aground, Ahead, Ahoy, A'hull, Air cushion vessel, Air mass, AIS, A'lee, All round light, All standing, Almanac, Aloft, Alongside, Altitude, Amidships, Ammunition, Amphidromic point, Anchor, Anchorage, Anchor ball, Anchor buoy, Anchor lights, Anchor rode, Anchor sentinel, Anchor watch, Anderson turn, Anemometer, Aneroid barometer, Angel, Angle, Angle of attack, Angle of vanishing stability, Anode, Answer, Antenna, Anti-cyclone, Antifouling, Apparent wind, Apron, Aqueduct, Arc, Archer, Architect, Armada, Arsenal, Artemon, Ashore, Aspect ratio, Astern, Astronomy, Athwartships, Atlas, Atmosphere, Atrip, Aurora, Auxiliary, Avast, AVS, Awash, Aweigh, Aye aye

 There may be several reasons.